coon-js/extjs-lib-core/Readme.md

 through the process of creating symlinks to an existing ExtJS sdk installation.
 This is only required if you want to run the tests (`./tests`), as [Siesta](https//npmjs.org/siesta-lite) relies on an existing ExtJS installation.
-You can quit the tool safely with `/q` if you do not wish to set up symlinks.

 ## Usage